Nisje/actions/README.md

-# actions
+# GitHub Actions
 A collection of GitHub actions